The victim a HBM BF-30MVL bench top vertical mill.

 I want a build that are space saving so thats why I chose belt driven ballscrews, a nice things with belts is that I also easy can change the gearing if I find needs or performance benefits to do so.

 From China, today chinese made and branded AC servos are in the same price group as closed loop steppersmotors today so I went for servos they are covinient since they do not require aditional power supply to run (I know that is also true with some stepper drivers).
+I have chosen some servos and drives that are nopt realy well documented yet, I have still manged too get them to act pretty much the way I want them to do, some info will be posted downwards this blog and will be updated as I find some new features an/or configurations that might improve the functions I need.

 -Controller board and software-